mahankheirollahi/name_greeting_bloc_beginner_guide/README.md

-# Name Greeting Flutter Bloc Beginner Guide
+### Name Greeting App Flutter Bloc Beginner Guide

+### The Name Greeting app is a simple project designed to demonstrate the usage of Flutter Bloc state management for beginners.

+### App's features:

-##### This project is a simple name greeting app designed to demonstrate the usage of Flutter Bloc state management for beginners.Users enter their name and select their favorite color on the first screen.
-On the second screen, they are greeted with their name, and the UI color changes to their chosen favorite color.
-This showcases the usage of Bloc injection into the widget tree, the functioning of events, and how to access and rebuild the UI based on the Bloc state.
+#### - User Input: On the first screen, users enter their name and select their favorite color.
+#### - Personalized Greeting: On the second screen, users are greeted with their name, and the UI color changes to their chosen favorite color.

+#### App showcases the following Bloc functionalities:

+#### - Bloc Injection: Integration of Bloc into the widget tree.
+#### - Event Handling: Managing events to trigger state changes.
+#### - UI Rebuilding: Accessing and rebuilding the UI based on the Bloc state.

+#### The Name Greeting app serves as a practical example for beginners to understand and implement Flutter Bloc state management in their projects.

 ##### For further details, you can read my Medium article here [Check out my article on Bloc State Management](https://medium.com/p/b709973904e8)